Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 ☐ You’re Financially Secure

-- Strong borrowers have ample room for sizable rate hikes.
+- Strong borrowers can withstand sizable rate hikes.

 - What’s a strong borrower?
 Someone who has: